-Whether you’re getting a new air conditioner or looking to maximize your current one, getting it level is important.
+Whether you’re getting a new air conditioner or wanting to maximize your current one, having it level is important.

-1. Damaged Compressor
+1. The Compressor Is Damaged

 The compressor relies on oil to run properly.
 If your air conditioner isn’t level, its oil could be distributed unequally.